Staking

 How secure is POWR staking?

-3. Withdrawal checks.
+.
+Withdrawal checks.
 Our smart contract checks the amount that was deposited and the amount of the rewards earned.
 It then validates the number of POWR being withdrawn, and will automatically stop if a malicious withdrawal is detected.

-4. No pooled funds.
+3. No pooled funds.
 Each stake can only be withdrawn by the address that deposited it.
 This prevents an attacker from draining bridged POWR.

-5. Withdrawal delay.
+4. Withdrawal delay.
 There is a 7-day delay between native tokens being withdrawn on the Powerledger blockchain and the ability to claim POWR from the staking contract, in order to allow for the staker to fully undelegate their staked POWR.
 We use this window of time to stop malicious activity before funds can be withdrawn.

-How green is the Powerledger Energy Blockchain?
+How green is the Powerledger Blockchain?

-There are two factors to consider: the energy efficiency of the blockchain and how renewable the energy that is powering the blockchain is.
-On the energy efficiency side, we believe we are well positioned to be one of the most energy efficient blockchains for the volume of transactions we process.
-This, of course, is primarily due to the Powerledger Energy Blockchain being a Proof-of-Stake blockchain based on Solana.
-On the type of energy used, it will depend on the energy used by Powerledger Energy Blockchain validators.
+On the type of energy used, it will depend on the energy used by Powerledger Blockchain validators.
 Some will be based in countries where the grid energy already contains a high percentage of renewables, others less so.
-We are strongly encouraging everyone who wants to become a validator to source their energy from 100% renewable sources or to purchase Renewable Energy Certificates.
+We are strongly encouraging everyone who wants to become a validator to source their energy from 100% renewable sources or to purchase Renewable Energy Certificates to offset their emissions.

 How does staking work?